nikoshet/cssbattle.dev-solutions/README.md

 My current position at global leaderboard is 117/10500.
 Some solutions may be a little rushed.
-Most of the targets have 100% match.
+I scored a 100% match with most of the targets.
 Feel free to use them as starting points for your own submissions.
 Any feedback will be appreciated.